yxuco/beassert/README.md

     cd beassert
     mvn clean install

 The Maven build should be successful.
-This step downloads dependency packages from the [Maven Central](http://search.maven.org/), executes unit tests, and builds the `beassert-1.0.jar` that will be used by the [DataTypeDemo](https://github.com/yxuco/DataTypeDemo) project.
+This step downloads dependency packages from [Maven Central](http://search.maven.org/), executes unit tests, and builds `beassert-1.0.jar` which is required to run the [DataTypeDemo](https://github.com/yxuco/DataTypeDemo) project.

-Before we can test and package this utility, we need to get the BE project [DataTypeDemo](https://github.com/yxuco/DataTypeDemo) running.

-The jar file is build in `$WORKSPACE/beassert/target/beassert-1.0.jar`, and is also installed in your local Maven repository in `~/.m2/repository/com/tibco/psg/beassert/1.0/beassert-1.0.jar`.
+The jar file is build in `$WORKSPACE/beassert/target/beassert-1.0.jar`, and it is also installed in your local Maven repository `~/.m2/repository/com/tibco/psg/beassert/1.0/beassert-1.0.jar`.

 ## Development using Eclipse